walterbender/Syllabi/color.md

 ------------
-Characterize the appearance of and measure the chromaticity of a two-chamber room where one chamber is illuminated with red light and the other chamber is illumminated with green light.
+Characterize the appearance of and measure the chromaticity of a two-chamber room where one chamber is illuminated with red light and the other chamber is illuminated with green light.
 What do your results tell you about the relationship between spectral color and appearance?